8 Best Salons for Kids' Haircuts in Manhattan

 11 Christopher Street between Greenwich Avenue and Waverly Place

-Your kids can sit behind the wheel of a taxi or boat as they get their hair cut at this children's salon.
+Boys and girls can sit behind the wheel of a taxi or boat as they get their hair cut at this children's salon.
 Stylists have bubbles at the ready to distract unhappy customers.
 First haircut survivors and their parents are rewarded with a gift bag.
-There is also a toy shop in case parents want to buy little bribes to keep their kids still.
+There is also a toy shop in case parents want to buy little bribes to keep little ones still.

-The Upper West Side location of the members-only kiddie gym franchise moved to a brand-new space in September 2014 but don't worry, the salon still offers the same old excellent service.
-The stylists are patient and used to getting their work done even as kids duck and weave or just sit in their fun car chairs staring blankly at episodes of Dora or Sesame Street.
+The members-only kiddie gym franchise also offers cuts to anyone at their Financial District location.
+The stylists are patient and used to getting their work done even as their customers duck and weave or just sit in their fun-car chairs staring blankly at episodes of Dora or Sesame Street.
 Kidville members get 15 percent off cuts.
-Appointments are recommended, especially on weekends and you can book online.

 177 Ninth Avenue between 20th and 21st Streets